David-Else/developer-workstation-setup-script/README.md

 These scripts are designed to be run immediately after installing the operating system.

 1. Install a fresh copy of Debian 12 selecting Gnome as the desktop.
 Don't fill in any details for the root account and make your user has admin rights.
-2. Install Ansible and git: `sudo apt install ansible git flatpak` (You may need to remove the CDROM reference from `/etc/apt/sources.list` or use the Software and Updates App to remove it)
+2. `sudo apt install ansible git flatpak` (You may need to remove the CDROM reference from `/etc/apt/sources.list` or use the Software and Updates App to remove it)
 3. Clone the repository and `cd` into it: `git clone https://github.com/David-Else/developer-workstation-setup-script` and `git switch debian12` to change to the correct branch.
 4. Customize the software selection by modifying the `install.yml` and `install-setup.bash` scripts with your own software preferences.
 5. Run the scripts: `ansible-playbook ./install.yml -K` and `./install-setup.bash`